sutaC/Gwiazdy-ZSI/README.md

 3. In root directory run `docker compose up`

-    > If you don't want to see server logs run `docker compose --attach app`
+    > If you don't want to see database logs run `docker compose --attach app`

 4. To log in as the default user after loading the database, use the following credentials: